Skip to main content

 Pros

-Low initial NAV: NFOs start with a low Net Asset Value (NAV), usually set at Rs.
+Low initial offer price: NFOs start with an offer price usually set at Rs.
 10 per unit.
 This allows investors to enter at an affordable price, potentially benefiting from future growth.

 Unique investment opportunities: Some NFOs introduce new investment themes, sectors or strategies that may not be available in existing mutual funds.
 This gives investors access to fresh market opportunities and innovative financial products.